BinaryRepublic/triangl-scripting/README.md

 Collection of shell scripts to handle different tasks such as automated slack notifications

+On Device the files should be located in /root/scripts

 ## triangl-packet-updater
 Run on openWRT before starting: